Agona East District Assembly fails to elect PM again | Ghana News Agency

 The election was supervised by Agona East District Director of Electoral Commission (EC), Mrs Patience Sherbrah.

-Addressing the members after the election, Mr Mohammed Alhasan, Agona East District Coordinating Director, reiterated calls on members to put aside personal interest so that the decentralisation and rural development process would succeed.
+Addressing the members after the election, Mr Mohammed Alhasan, Agona East District Coordinating Director, reiterated calls on members to put aside personal interests so that the decentralisation and rural development process would succeed.

-Mr Alhasan urged the members of the Assembly to act as positive gents of rural development to seek the betterment of the lives of their people.
+Mr Alhasan urged the members of the Assembly to act as positive agents of rural development to seek the betterment of the lives of their people.

-He said the absence of Presiding Member would not be easy for the management of the Assembly and urged them to elect a PM on their next meeting in the month of March to facilitate its work.
+He said the absence of a Presiding Member would not be easy for the management of the Assembly and urged them to elect a PM at their next meeting in the month of March to facilitate its work.

 GNA